sa-tre/satre-specification/docs/source/pillars/data_management.md

   - It is important that each user account should be used by one, and only one, person in order to facilitate the assignment of roles or permissions and to log the actions of individuals.
   - Mandatory
 * - You must be reasonably convinced of the identity of each person being granted an account.
-  - It is important to ensure access, via an account, has been given to the correct person.
+  - It is important to ensure an account has been given to the correct person.
     For example, multiple credentials may be used before account creation to verify identity or, when appropriate, photo ID checks may be required.
   - Mandatory
 * - You must restrict a user's access to only data required in their work.